Dilution definition

 Dilution means, in each case based upon the experience of the immediately prior three (3) months, the result of dividing the Dollar amount of (a) bad debt write-downs, discounts, advertising, returns, promotions, credits, or other dilution with respect to the Accounts, by (b) Borrower's Collections (excluding extraordinary items) plus the Dollar amount of clause (a).

-Dilution means, as of any date of determination, a percentage, based upon the experience of the immediately prior twelve (12) months, that is the result of dividing the Dollar Equivalent Amount of (a) bad debt write-downs, discounts, advertising allowances, credits, or other dilutive items with respect to a Borrower’s Accounts during such period by (b) such Borrower’s billings with respect to Accounts during such period.
+Dilution means, as of any date of determination, a percentage, based upon the experience of the immediately prior 12 months, that is the result of dividing the Dollar amount of (a) bad debt write-downs, discounts, advertising allowances, credits, or other dilutive items with respect to Borrowers’ Accounts during such period, by (b) Borrowers’ billings with respect to Accounts during such period.

-Dilution means, as of any date of determination, a percentage, based upon the year-to-date period ending on the date of determination, that is the result of dividing (a) actual bad debt write-downs, discounts, advertising allowances, credits, or other dilutive items with respect to the Accounts as determined by Lender in its reasonable discretion during such period, by (b) Borrower’s gross sales during such period (excluding non-recurring items) plus the amount of clause (a).
+Dilution means, as of any date of determination, a percentage, based upon the experience of the applicable Dilution Look Back Period that is the result of dividing the Dollar amount of (a) bad debt write-downs, discounts, advertising allowances, credits, or other dilutive items with respect to Accounts of Subsidiary Borrower for goods sold or services rendered during such period, by (b) Subsidiary Borrower's Collections with respect to Accounts for goods sold or services rendered during such period (excluding extraordinary items) plus the Dollar amount of clause (a).

 Dilution means the lessening of the capacity of a mark to identify and distinguish goods or services, regardless of the presence or absence of any of the following: